Judgment No. 3450

 The Tribunal set aside the contested appointment because the complainant's right to a fair and open competition was violated.

-injury; medical board; compensation; failure to exhaust internal remedies
+complaint allowed; injury; decision quashed; medical board; compensation; failure to exhaust internal remedies

 The ILO requests that the complainant’s first and third complaints be joined, arguing that they are linked and overlap in substance.
 The complainant rejects the suggestion of joinder.
 As the Tribunal has already ruled on the complainant’s first complaint in Judgment 3250, [...] the ILO’s request for joinder has become moot.